England | Scotland | Wales | Northern Ireland | Ireland

 Please also complete the medical questionnaire in the new patient pack.
-We ask you to do this because it can take a considerable time for us to receive your medical records.
+We ask you to do this because it can take a time for us to receive your medical records and this form has been designed to ensure we meet your needs.

 Patients who have left the UK, or who are intending to leave the UK for more than 3 months, are not normally allowed to continue to be registered with us.
 Such patients are welcome to re-register with the practice if they subsequently return to reside in our catchment area.